-The American Society of PeriAnesthesia Nurses (ASPAN) has the responsibility for defining the principles of safe quality nursing practice in the perianesthesia setting.
-This includes professional conduct, which reflects an understanding and respect for the moral, ethical, and legal issues of perianesthesia practice.
-ASPAN, therefore, sets forth this position to create a common understanding of digital professionalism, including privacy and policy considerations as well as professional uses of information and communications technologies and social media platforms, by nurses practicing in the perianesthesia environment.
+The American Society of PeriAnesthesia Nurses (ASPAN) has the responsibility for defining the principles of safe, quality nursing practice in the perianesthesia setting.
+This includes professional conduct which reflects an understanding and respect for the moral, ethical, and legal issues of perianesthesia practice.
+ASPAN, therefore, sets forth this position to acknowledge the impact of social media and use of technology on clinical practice, patient safety, and professional behaviors.